 Died | 5 October 2014 (aged 55) Rome, Italy |

-At just 18, de Cesaris, a former world karting champion, raced in the 1978 British BP F3 championship, managing a Ralt car under Tim Schenken of Tiga.
+At just 18, de Cesaris, a former world karting champion, raced in the 1978 British BP F3 Championship, managing a Ralt car under Tim Schenken of Tiga.
 He continued the next year with Team Tiga’s March, securing six wins in the Vandervell series.
 However, early signs of the blunders that would mark his Formula 1 career prevented him from clinching the championship, finishing second to Chico Serra.

 In 1980, de Cesaris joined Ron Dennis’s Project Four.
 He impressed in the New Zealand Pacific series with wins at both Pukekohe races before moving up to Formula 2 with a March 802.
-Despite starting alongside Serra, de Cesaris quickly outperformed him, culminating in a win at Misano that earned him a spot on the McLaren team for the 1981 season.
+Despite starting alongside Serra, de Cesaris quickly outperformed him, culminating in a win at Misano that earned him a spot with the McLaren team for the 1981 season.

-Beyond F1, in 2005 and 2006, de Cesaris participated in the Grand Prix Masters series, a racing competition for retired Formula One drivers.
+Beyond F1, in 2005 and 2006, de Cesaris raced in the Grand Prix Masters series, a racing competition for retired Formula One drivers.
 Tragically, he passed away on October 5, 2014, after a motorcycle accident on the Grande Raccordo Anulare motorway in Rome.

 Andrea de Cesaris Formula One World Championship career